India elected to UN Security Council with overwhelming majority

 Eighteen countries that ran unopposed for as many seats on the Economic and Social Council (ECOSOC) were also elected.

-India's last term on the Security Council was in 2011-12 and Hardeep Singh Puri, who was then India's Permanent Representative and is now a minister, immediately afterwards planned to bid for its next term not wanting a long gap like the 19 years since the previous 1991-92 tenure.
+India's last term was in 2011-12 and Hardeep Singh Puri, who was then India's Permanent Representative and is now a minister, immediately afterwards planned to bid for its next term not wanting a long gap like the 19 years since the previous 1991-92 tenure.

 Intense diplomacy by him and his successor, Asoke Mukerji, sealed India's bid for the 2021-22 term.